valor-software/ngx-bootstrap/README.md

 # ng2-bootstrap
-Native Angular2 directives for Bootstrap

-Works with Bootstrap 3 and 4-alfa
+Native Angular2 directives for Bootstrap, works with Bootstrap 3 and 4-alfa

 Goal: smooth transition from ui-bootstrap to angular2, all components will have same API